-In the TEP members' ratings, the DOTPA received an overall score of 3.1, which indicates that it was somewhat supported.
+In the TEP members' ratings, the DOTPA received an overall score of 3.1, which indicates that it was somewhat supported by the TEP.
 However, compared with other data elements, it was not highly recommended.
-In fact, it received the third-lowest overall rating of all of the Cognition data elements schedules had been tested among diverse populations.
-Another questioned the use of the word "healthy," which can mean different things to different cultural groups.
+In fact, it received the third-lowest overall rating of all of the Cognition data elements.